CSIT415LibraryManagementSystem/Library-Management-System/DevLog.md

 ### 2.7.2025 - 2:14am - Kyler
 - I set up a general directory layout to keep our code clean (We can edit it or revise it however you guys want!), I also made a home/landing page...
 No current body content on the page wanted to see if you guys wanted to make this a main page or just an entry point... currently did it in a html not a php file as we won't need any database connection for this page in the foreseeable future.
 Also set up some of the css.
 Tried to comment super well on everything I could!

+### 2.12.2025 - 4:15 pm - Kyler
+- I set up the other pages htmls, just copy and pasted the home for the main layout each page will maintain and now the nav is set up.
+I also drew up some wireframes that Shaima and I are going to work off for the Ui layouts.
+Did some more bootstrap formating like making the nav-link titles bold...
+Also set up a subpage off the Login page that has a register now page set up for users that aren't registered.
+Probably going to set up temp jsons over doing the SQL soon and get user authentication in place as we work on the UI and maybe a little back-end too.
+Main worry I have right now is how to manage login states across pages I forgot how it works.
+Will probably do some work tonight (2.12 Wednesday) I did this last night and never pushed it..
+Committing it now.